Staff profile

 About

-I was awarded a prestigious Commonwealth Scholarship to pursue Medical Microbiology studies at the University of Liverpool.
-I hold a PhD in Medical Microbiology/Virology, which I obtained at the University of Plymouth in collaboration with Imperial College London through a PhD scholarship funded by the MRC/NHS Trust.
-I also received a Postdoctoral Research Associate Award (PDRA) jointly funded by the Wellcome Trust, and the University of Malawi.
+I was honoured to receive a prestigious Commonwealth Scholarship, which enabled me to pursue Medical Microbiology studies at the University of Liverpool.
+I subsequently obtained my PhD in Medical Microbiology/Virology at the University of Plymouth, in collaboration with Imperial College London, through a PhD scholarship.
+I later held a Postdoctoral Research Associate (PDRA) position supported by a joint award from the Wellcome Trust and the University of Malawi.

-Currently, I am supervising 2 PhD students who are in the final stages of their research.
+I am currently supervising two PhD students who are in the final stages of their research.
+I welcome enquiries from prospective PhD candidates interested in clinical microbiology, virology, viral hepatitis, or the investigation of post-viral conditions such as Long COVID.

 Teaching responsibilities